-“People just have their own classification for what makes them different,” Sweet says.
+“People just have their own classification for what makes them different,” Sweet said.
 “So in the Pacific, for example, the big ones might get called pigeons and the smaller ones might be called doves, but they’re actually more closely related to each other than they are to other things in, say, South America, that are called pigeons and doves.”

-The difference boils down to linguistic traditions, so feel free to tell people you’re releasing pigeons at your wedding or that you’re feeding doves in the park.
+The difference boils down to linguistic traditions, so feel free to tell people you’re releasing pigeons on your wedding or that you’re feeding doves in the park.
 Scientifically speaking, you’ll be correct either way.

 Have you got a Big Question you’d like us to answer?
 If so, let us know by emailing us at email@example.com.